Geometry of Kantorovich Polytopes and Support of Optimizers for Repulsive Multi-Marginal Optimal Transport on Finite State Spaces: Classification of the Extreme Points of a Kantorovich Polytope

+Therefore $\alpha$ corresponds to an element of $\Pcoef$.
+This implies surjectivity of the considered map $R$.
+Linearity of the corresponding inverse map is an immediate consequence of the fact that the extremal symmetric probability measures on $X^N$ of the form \eqref{eq:ExtrSym} interpreted as vectors are linearly independent. \end{proof} Now it is easy to see that the extreme points of $\Pcoef$ correspond exactly to the extremal symmetric Kantorovich couplings, in the sense that $R$ maps the corresponding sets of extreme points bijectively to each other.
+By standard arguments of polyhedral optimization the extreme points of $\Pcoef$ have a sparse structure, i.e., any extreme point of $\Pcoef$ can have at most $\ell$, that is the number of states in the finite state space $X$, non-zero entries (see, e.g., \cite{Be09}).
+In \cite{FV18} it was shown that this implies that any extremal Kantorovich coupling is a so called \textit{Quasi-Monge state}, i.e., of the form $\sum_{\nu=1}^{\ell} \alpha_\nu S\delta_{T_1\left(a_{\nu} \right)} \otimes \dots \otimes \delta_{T_N \left( a_{\nu} \right)}$ for $N$ maps $T_1,\ldots,T_N:X\to X$ such that $\frac{1}{N}\sum_{k=1}^N T_k\#\alpha =\overline{\lambda}$.
 Here we renounce from using the shorthand notations \eqref{eq:ShortDelta} in order to make it easier to draw a comparison with Monge's approach \eqref{eq:MongeOne}-\eqref{eq:MongeThree}.
 The ansatz space of Quasi-Monge states increases the number of unknowns only by $2\cdot\ell$ compared to the class of symmetrized Monge states and as every extremal Kantorovich coupling is a Quasi-Monge state, this ansatz space always contains an optimal coupling, in contrast to Monge's approach.
 Note further that obviously every symmetrized Monge state is a Quasi-Monge state.
 For further reading on this sufficient low-dimensional enlargement of the class of symmetrized Monge states we refer the interested reader to \cite{FV18}.
 There also a characterization of Monge states in the given setting was established.
 A probability measure on the product space $X^N$ is a symmetrized Monge state if and only if it is a Quasi-Monge state all of whose site weights $\alpha_1,\ldots,\alpha_\ell$ are equal to $\frac{1}{\ell}$.
 In summary, we get the following corollary. \begin{coro} Extremal symmetric Kantorovich couplings correspond exactly, via the coefficients-to-coupling map $R$, to the extreme points of $\Pcoef$.
 Any of these extreme points of $\Pcoef$ is the coefficient vector of a coupling in Monge-form if and only if it is an integer vector scaled by the factor $\frac{1}{\ell}$. \end{coro} This corollary gives us a numerically-convenient way to compute the set of extremal Kantorovich couplings and check whether they are of Monge-form or not.
 In addition we also want to consider Monge's approach by itself.
 For this purpose we introduce the sets

 and